 Once COVID-19 vaccines arrived and travel restrictions eased, a lot of families began planning trips again.
-But with the Delta variant of COVID surging and younger children unable to get the vaccines yet, many parents are opting for longer car rides rather than traveling on crowded planes or other public transportation.
+But with flu, RSV and COVID still spreading, many parents are opting for longer car rides rather than traveling on crowded planes or other public transportation.

 If you're considering a road trip with your infant, here are some tips to help keep your baby safe and comfortable.